JOP - Java Optimized Processor

 6 Files Types You Might Encounter

-As there are various tools involved in the complete build, you will find files with various extensions.
+As there are various tools involved in the complete build process, you will find files with various extensions.
 The following list explains the file types you might encounter when changing and building JOP.

 .vhd